On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-where $S$ denotes the amplification factor given by $S := \frac{W_{\max} / \tau^2}{1-W_{\max}/\tau^2}$. \end{restatable} The proof of Theorem \ref{theorem:ASGD-sync-convergence-noncvx-linear} is deferred to Appendix \ref{section:proof-ASGD-sync-convergence-noncvx-linear}.
-Similar to the convergence of digital SGD \cite{bottou2018optimization}, Analog SGD converges in the rate $O(\sqrt{{\sigma^2}/({BK})})$.
-However, because of the asymmetric bias, the convergence rate slows down by a factor $\frac{1}{1-W_{\max}^2/\tau^2}$, which reduces to $1$ when $\tau$ tends to infinity.
-Besides, the asymmetric bias introduces an additional term $\sigma^2 S$, which is independent of $K$ and hence referred to as \emph{asymptotic error}.
-When the AIMC accelerators can be well-designed, $\tau$ can be sufficiently large, and it does not dominate the error when $K$.
-Empirically, researchers also proposed some Analog SGD variants like Tiki-Taka \cite{gokmen2020,gokmen2021} to eliminate the negative impact of asymmetric bias.
-Next, we provide the iteration complexity of Analog SGD with asynchronous pipeline training.
+where $B$ is the number of micro-batches, and the constant $S$ is given by $S := \frac{W_{\max,\infty}^2 / \tau^2}{1-W_{\max,\infty}^2/\tau^2}$. \end{restatable} \arxivjournal{}{See the long version of this paper \cite{wu2025pipelineArxiv} for the proof.} {\AnalogSGDSP} converges in the rate $\ccalO(\sqrt{{\sigma^2}/({BK})})$, which matches the rate of digital SGD \cite{bottou2018optimization}.
+Besides, the asymmetric bias introduces an additional term $\sigma^2 S$, which is independent of $K$ and hence referred to as \emph{asymptotic error}, which also occurs in {\AnalogSGD} \citep{wu2024towards}, and can be mitigated by a well-designed AIMC accelerator or error-correction algorithms \citep{wu2024towards,gokmen2020,gokmen2021}.
+Next, we provide the iteration complexity of \AnalogSGDAP.